2017 Equity Grants Program

 Basic Criteria for Equity Grants Program

 The Equity Grants Program is not accepting new applications at this time.
-The following describes the criteria and process for the Equity Grants Program if you have submitted an application.
+The following describes the criteria used for 2017 Equity Grants Program process.

 - Alignment with Equity Agenda: Aligns with the foundation’s racial and economic equity agenda, goals, and strategies in the People, Place, and Power pathways.